marcosortiz/iot-water-tank-workshop/docs/instructions/4-iot-events.md

 2. Click on the link on the **Name** column for the SNS topic with the name starting with **iot-water-tank-workshop-backend-TankLevelEvents-**.
 3. On the **Subscriptions** tab, click on **Create subscription**.

-Now you must choose what kind of subscriptions you want to create:
+Now you must choose what type of subscription you want to create:

 <details>
-   <summary>Create an e-mail subscription (click for details).</summary>
+   <summary>1.
+Create an e-mail subscription (click for details).</summary>

    > **Note:** For documentation purpose, we will assume you are monitoring **Tank1**.
 If you are using another tank, please use your tank name.